Halep wins Italian Open after Plíšková retires from final

-ROME (AP) — Top-seeded Simona Halep won her first Italian Open title on Monday when 2019 champion Karolína Plíšková retired midway through the final with an injury.
+ROME (AP) — Top-seeded Simona Halep won her first Italian Open title on Monday when 2019 champion Karolína Plíšková retired midway through the final with a left thigh injury.

 Halep was leading 6-0, 2-1 when Plíšková stopped playing after just 31 minutes.